golota60/lang-wars/README.md

 Project root file: server.js

+# Debugging

+To debug in Visual Studio Code, attach a breakpoint to a line, click `F5` or `SHIFT+F9`(this is a shortcut for me, i'm not sure if its on by default) - or click `CTRL+SHIFT+A` and find 'Run and Debug: Focus on Call Stack View'.
+Once you hit a breakpoint, all the this you need should be on the left.

 # Temporary Docs

 Since, we don't use Swagger or any other tool to document the database - the endpoints and their descriptions are going to be posted here.